jayflo/avro-map/README.md

 avro-map can be use when one would like to traverse an AVRO schema in a depth-first search manner, e.g. build a tree.

-Simply applying `Array.prototype.map` to the (array) AVRO schema has little value; each item in the array is a complex object and contains name(space)d references to previously defined types.
+Simply applying `Array.prototype.map` to the AVRO schema (array) has little value; each item in the array is a complex object and contains name(space)d references to previously defined types.
 Hence, if one wants to map the `i`-th entry in the AVRO schema array, one must first iterate through entries `0` to `i-1`.

 This is exactly what avro-map automates.
 The `map` function tries to do a little as possible while still allowing one to easily traverse the entire schema as if the name(space)d references did not exist.
-As each type is encountered, `map` will store/retrieve types and provide those to the callback.
-The return values of the callback are `reduce`d down each DFS branch, i.e., the return value of each execution of the callback is provided as an argument to each of it's children.
+As each type is encountered, `map` will store/retrieve types and provide those to the callback function.
+The return values of the callback are `reduce`d down each DFS branch, i.e., the return value of the callback at one schema entry is provided as an argument to the callback for each child entry.

 # Example `map` execution